SummaryRead the full fact sheet

 Heating your home can keep you warm and well, but is not without its risks.
 To make sure that you are heating your home safely this winter:

-- Make sure you have working smoke detectors outside each sleeping area – test them monthly and change the batteries every year at the same time.
+- Ensure you have working smoke detectors outside each sleeping area – test them monthly and change the batteries every year at the same time.

 - If you use appliances that or solid fuel (such as and coal):

-- Get your gas heating and cooking appliances serviced by a registered gasfitter every two years or immediately if there is any sign of trouble.
+- every 2 years to ensure they are working properly or immediately if there is any sign of trouble.
 Use a licensed gasfitter endorsed for gas appliance servicing, who will test for carbon monoxide spillage.
+Find a registered or licensed gasfitter by searching online or via the .

-- Make sure fireplaces and wood burning stoves and their chimneys and flues are serviced regularly to prevent accidental fires.
+- Make sure fireplaces, wood burning stoves, chimneys and flues are serviced regularly to prevent accidental fires.

 - Don’t block flues or chimneys even if they are draughty as they allow carbon monoxide to escape.